🌐

 Dopamine System Dysregulation in Major Depressive Disorders - PMC

 Anhedonia is considered a core feature of major depressive disorder, and the dopamine system plays a pivotal role in the hedonic deficits described in this disorder.
-Dopaminergic activity is complex and under the regulation of multiple brain ...
+Dopaminergic activity is complex and under the regulation of multiple brain structures, including the ventral subiculum of the ...

 Discussions